 My turning point: She started singing spontaneously around 2 years old and now at 2½ she's already making up her own songs!

-As you may know, this Better Hearing & Speech Month we’re celebrating how early diagnosis and hearing technology can open the door to dreams and endless LSL possibilities for children who are born deaf or hard of hearing.
-However, one of our biggest celebrations this month is for the moms who have done what it takes for their children on the LSL journey, doing everyday tasks such as:
+As part of Better Hearing & Speech Month, we’re celebrating how early diagnosis and hearing technology can open the door to dreams and endless LSL possibilities for children who are born deaf or hard of hearing.
+One of our biggest celebrations this month is for the moms who have done what it takes for their children on the LSL journey, doing everyday tasks such as:

 Thank you to all moms who are making the dreams of children with hearing loss real!
 Happy Mother’s Day!

 Hearing clear sounding speech is how a baby learns to talk.
 And little ones with hearing loss learn to...